brightn-tamu/BVGOG-Contract-Manager/README.md

 This is set in the [`config/credentials.yml.enc`](./config/credentials.yml.enc) file.
 This file is encrypted and can only be decrypted by the `config/master.key` file.
 The `master.key` file is not included in the repository for security reasons.
-If you need access to the `master.key` file, please contact BVCOG's IT Department.
+To retrieve the key please contact the professor or a member of the Fall 2024 team.
+In the case they are unable to retrieve it, BVCOG's IT team can also access the key.
 You will need BVCOG's `master.key` you **CAN NOT** generate your own.

+The key is critical to deployment so ensure to retrieve this as early as possible.

 ### RuboCop
 This project uses RuboCop to ensure consistent coding standards and style across the codebase.